W3rni0/NahamCon_CTF_2020/readme.md

   <img src="assets//images//doh.jpg">
 </p>

-because this is a stego challenge one of the first thing I do is to check if there is files embedded in the image using binwalk and steghide, luckily steghide comes to use and finds a text file in the image which actually contains the flag:
+because this is a stego challenge one of the first thing I do is to check if there are files embedded in the image using binwalk and steghide, luckily steghide comes to use and finds a text file in the image which actually contains the flag:

 ![](assets//images//doh_1.png)